 New Facilities for the Residents:

-The new ‘Pavilion’ has been has proved hugely helpful as we have been able to convert it to a Covid-safe ‘pod’ for visiting.
-We are calling it the ‘Pavilion’ to recognise the connection between the Manor House and the famous Notts and England cricketer George Parr who was born here.
+The new ‘Pavilion’ has been has proved a lovely addition to the Home.
+We call it the ‘Pavilion’ to recognise the connection between the Manor House and the famous Notts and England cricketer George Parr who was born here.

 As part of this we have developed a patio area in front of the ‘Pavilion’ with suitable furniture so that it can be enjoyed in the warm weather.
 Access is through a level path so that wheelchair users are also able to get to this lovely new area.

 Looking ahead we are hoping to be able to upgrade the courtyard area and make it easier for the residents to access this space from the small lounge.
-Our plans are still being worked up but we are considering making this a ‘sensory garden’.
+Our plans are still being worked up.

 We will continue to invest in offering more activities for our residents.
 We now have two coordinators working for the Home with the aim of providing a wide range of entertainment and and activities.
 The picture is of the Halloween get-together which was a bit scary (the kitchen did 'spiders' for tea) but good fun as well!